 Net interest income is our principal source of net income and represents the difference between interest income and interest expense.
 We generate interest income from interest-earning assets that we own, including loans and investment securities.
-We incur interest expense from interest-bearing liabilities, including interest-bearing deposits and other borrowings, notably FHLB advances and subordinated notes and Company line of credit.
+We incur interest expense from interest-bearing liabilities, including interest-bearing deposits and other borrowings, notably FHLB advances, the Company Line of Credit and our Subordinated Notes that were redeemed in June 2021.
 To evaluate net interest income, we measure and monitor: (i) yields on our loans and other interest-earning assets; (ii) the costs of our deposits and other funding sources; (iii) our net interest spread; and (iv) our net interest margin.
 Net interest spread is the difference between rates earned on interest-earning assets and rates paid on interest-bearing liabilities.
 Net interest margin is a ratio of net interest income to average interest earning assets for the same period.